Home Depot's strong quarter shows housing market is still booming - KTVZ

 Home Depot has a message for all of the economic naysayers: Hold my plywood.

-The home improvement retail giant reported better-than-expected gains in sales and earnings for the first quarter Tuesday and also lifted its outlook for the rest of this fiscal year.
-Shares of Home Depot rose more than 2% in early trading on the news.
+The home improvement retail giant reported better-than-expected gains in sales and earnings for the first quarter Tuesday and lifted its outlook for the rest of this fiscal year.
+Shares of Home Depot, one of the 30 stocks in the Dow, initially rose more than 3% before the market opened on the news but was down slightly in late morning trading.

-Home Depot, which is one of the 30 stocks in the Dow, helped lift the overall market as well.
-Stocks were broadly higher Tuesday despite weak earnings from retailer Walmart, another Dow component.
-Walmart fell about 7%.
-Home Depot rival Lowe’s, which will report its first quarter earnings Wednesday, was up nearly 3%
+Stocks were broadly higher Tuesday despite weak earnings from retailer Walmart, another Dow component,

 Home Depot has gotten off to a rough start this year because investors are concerned about a possible pullback in housing as interest rates and inflation zoom higher.
-Shares are still down more than 25% in 2022 despite Tuesday’s rally.
+Shares are still down nearly 30% in 2022 despite Tuesday’s good news.

 But new CEO Ted Decker, who took over from longtime Home Depot chief Craig Menear earlier this year, was upbeat.
-He noted that sales, which rose nearly 4% from a year ago to $38.9 billion, were the highest ever for the first quarter in the company’s history.
+He noted in the earnings release that sales, which rose nearly 4% from a year ago to $38.9 billion, were the highest ever for the first quarter in the company’s history.

-“The solid performance in the quarter is even more impressive as we were comparing against last year’s historic growth and faced a slower start to spring this year,” Decker added.
+“The solid performance in the quarter is even more impressive as we were comparing against last year’s historic growth and faced a slower start to spring this year,” Decker said.

+During a conference call with analysts, Decker added that “customers continue to tell us that their homes have never been more important, and project backlogs are very healthy.”
+He said “that the medium- to longer-term underpinnings of demand for home improvement have never been stronger.”

-Home Depot’s solid number may help dispel some concerns about an economic slowdown and potential drop in housing prices.
+Home Depot’s solid numbers may help dispel some concerns about an economic slowdown and potential drop in housing prices.

 Yes, the Federal Reserve’s rate hike plans may lead to even higher mortgage rates.
 But experts point out that tight supply for new homes coupled with a still healthy job market should continue to fuel home sales.
 That’s good for Home Depot.